bogdanb/hpmor/README.md

 If you'd like to help, the files to edit are in new-chapters/.

-NB: I've moved the Omake Files chapters (11 and 64) to the end of the PDF, so while the original chapter numbers are accurate in the filenames, they're off by one or two once compiled into the PDF.
+NB: I've moved the Omake Files chapters (11 and 64) to the end of the PDF.
+Those chapter numbers are omitted in the text, so chapter 10 is followed by chapter 12, for example.
+In the sub-book PDFs, all chapters are renumbered to start from 1 at the start of a book, and there are no appendices.